-The Chilean Peso is one of South America’s most important currencies due to the reputation of Chile as being a leading stable economy in its region.
-Chile is also an active participant in a number of global free trade agreements which has contributed to the popularity of the Chilean Peso with traders.
-The Peso uses $ as its symbol and its Forex code is CLP.
-The volume of daily trading in the Peso is around US$7.78 billion and the Peso is regulated by the Central Bank of Chile.
-As well as single Peso coins, there are bank notes issued in denominations of $1000, $2000, $5000, $10000 and $20000.
-The Peso is recognised as a stable South American currency thanks to the nation’s strong foreign trade lines, however its exchange rate is strongly influenced by any movement of the currency in its neighbouring countries and especially Brazil, due to the integration of Chile within its region.
-The Peso is mostly only used in South America, however Chile has signed a currency swap agreement in the amount of US$3.5 billion as part of the nation’s effort to expand their trade links to Asia.
+The Chilean Peso is one of South America’s most important currencies due to the reputation of Chile as a leading stable economy in its region.
+Chile is also an active participant in a number of global free-trade agreements, which has contributed to the popularity of the Chilean Peso with traders.
+The Peso uses $ as its symbol, and its Forex code is CLP.
+The volume of daily trading in the Peso is around US$7.78 billion, and it is regulated by the Central Bank of Chile.
+As well as single Peso coins, there are bank notes issued in denominations of $1,000, $2,000, $5,000, $10,000 and $20,000.
+The Peso is recognised as a stable South American currency thanks to the nation’s strong foreign trade links.
+However, its exchange rate is strongly influenced by any movement of the currency in its neighbouring countries, and especially Brazil, due to the integration of Chile within its region.
+The Peso is mostly only used in South America, but Chile has signed a currency-swap agreement in the amount of US$3.5 billion as part of the nation’s effort to expand its trade links to Asia.

 History Behind the Chilean Peso

-Chile’s first bank notes were issued around 1840 and from the mid 1850s, the Chilean Peso was pegged to the French Franc’s value.
-The gold standard was adopted in 1885 and Chile began to peg their currency to the British Pound.
-When the Panama Canal opened in 1914 and the First World War broke out, the economy of Chile began to weaken so in 1925 the currency was reformed with a central bank being established.
-The 1950s saw hyperinflation which led to Chile replacing the Peso with the Escudo.
-This remained the form of legal tender for over 10 years, however it, too, suffered from high inflation so the Peso was once more restored in 1975 at which time the Peso was floated against other international currencies in a crawling band system.
-The Peso was pegged to the USD in 1982 but the crawling band system was put in place again two years later.
+Chile’s first banknotes were issued around 1840, and from the mid-1850s, the Chilean Peso was pegged to the French Franc’s value.
+The gold standard was adopted in 1885, and Chile began to peg its currency to the British Pound.
+When the Panama Canal opened in 1914 and the First World War broke out, the economy of Chile began to weaken, so in 1925 the currency was reformed, with a central bank being established.
+The 1950s saw hyperinflation, which led to Chile replacing the Peso with the Escudo.
+This remained as legal tender for over 10 years.
+However it, too, suffered from high inflation, so the Peso was once more restored in 1975, at which time the Peso was floated against other international currencies in a crawling-band system.
+The Peso was pegged to the USD in 1982, but the crawling-band system was put in place again 2 years later.
 Chile’s central bank was given full autonomy in 1990, with the Chilean Peso being floated freely again in 1999.

 Chile’s Monetary Policy

-The Central Bank of Chile is responsible for carrying out the country’s monetary policies, with the 5 member board of directors meeting every month.
-Since 1999, an inflation targeting policy framework has been followed by the Chilean Central Bank and the aim is to achieve inflation targets for the year of 3% with a 1%-point tolerance margin to either side.
-Decisions over interest rates are published on the same day as the monetary policy meeting is held with the full minutes of the meeting being published 11 days later.
+The Central Bank of Chile is responsible for implementing the country’s monetary policies, with the five-member board of directors meeting every month.
+Since 1999, an inflation-targeting policy framework has been followed by the Chilean Central Bank, the aim of which is to achieve inflation targets for the year of 3% with a 1%-point tolerance margin to either side.
+Decisions over interest rates are published on the same day as the monetary policy meeting is held, with the full minutes of the meeting being published 11 days later.
 These minutes explain the analysis of all policy options and how each member voted.
-Monetary policy reports are also published by the bank every quarter which discuss the board’s opinion on recent and short-term, medium term and long term trends regarding inflation and how that will affect monetary policy decisions.
+Monetary policy reports are also published by the bank every quarter, which discuss the board’s opinion on recent and short-term, medium-term and long-term trends regarding inflation, and how that will affect monetary policy decisions.

 The Chilean Economy

-Chile ranks 44th in the world in terms of its GDP and has a market based economy which is recognised for its sound economic policies, healthy banks and strong foreign trade links.
+Chile ranks 44th in the world in terms of its GDP, and has a market-based economy which is recognised for its sound economic policies, healthy banks and strong foreign trade links.
 These factors combine to give the country one of the strongest ratings in sovereign bonds in the whole of South America.
-The country has adopted a policy of countercyclical budgets to accumulate over US$20 billion in surplus sovereign wealth funds held away from the country which can be used for financing fiscal stimuli in times of economic downturn.
-Chile’s top industries include lithium, copper, fish processing, food stuffs, steel, iron, wood products, textiles, cement and transportation equipment.
-The Chilean economy is quite dependent upon its exports and they represent about a third of the country’s GDP.
+The country has adopted a policy of counter-cyclical budgets to accumulate over US$20 billion in surplus sovereign wealth funds, held outside the country, which can be used for financing fiscal stimuli in times of economic downturn.
+Chile’s top industries include lithium, copper, fish processing, foodstuffs, steel, iron, wood products, textiles, cement and transportation equipment.
+The Chilean economy is quite dependent upon its exports, which represent about a third of the country’s GDP.
 Around 75% of total exports are made up of commodities, and copper alone accounts for about 19% of these.
-Despite a slow down in real growth during 1999, Chile’s real growth has continued to be around 4% per year over the last decade.
-Chile is committed to trade liberalisation and holds trading agreements with more than 60 countries and regions such as the EU, the USA, Mexico, South Korea, India and China.
+Despite a slowdown during 1999, Chile’s real growth has continued to be around 4% per year over the last decade.
+Chile is committed to trade liberalisation, and holds trading agreements with more than 60 countries and regions such as the EU, the USA, Mexico, South Korea, India and China.